lavikara/goonleodewi/README.md

 # goonleodewi

-A frontend app to create an unsplash clone :tada: :white_check_mark:
+A frontend app that uses unsplash API to search and display pictures :tada: :white_check_mark:

 The app is built with vue and hosted on netlify